AbhishekMankame/simple_cpp_program/README.md

 # simple_cpp_program
-Basic C++ programs and basic data structures and algorithms.
+Basic and simple C++ programs and basic data structures and algorithms.